 The standard rate of VAT (Impuesto al Valor Agregado (IVA) is 12 percent.
 Exports are zero-rated.
 Exempt supplies include certain imports, certain medicines, specified financial services, and specified supplies of real property.

 Guernsey does not levy VAT or any similar indirect tax.

-class and executive class are taxed with an 18 percent and the telecommunication services will be taxed with a 15 percent also in the excess consumption of 750 kw/h of electricity the tax establish is of a 12 percent.
+class and executive class are taxed with an 18 percent rate and telecommunication services will be taxed with a 15 percent rate, also the excess consumption of 750 kw/h of electricity the tax establish is of a 15 percent.
 The goods and services exported abroad are subject to 0 percent.
 Exempt supplies include basic food items for human consumption; livestock and certain agricultural goods, and machinery;

 There is no VAT or GST in Hong Kong.